mepley1/Nullvad/README.md

 To do:

--Use context managers for read/write operations
+*Use context managers for read/write operations
--Add proxy functionality
+*Add proxy functionality